cco-rosselle/guestbook-api/README.md

 - Add validation to see if the request body has the right stuff
 - Docker
 - Start Postgres server at boot
+- Scrap the db schema from Postgres and create one from code